Nancy Macko: The Fragile Bee

 It is easy to understand how Nancy Macko’s work is relevant in a global sense, but her rich art historical lineage is complex.
 Artists whose work can provide interesting context for Nancy Macko’s practice include Anna Atkins, Diana Thater, and Aganetha Dyck and are part of a continuum of women artists who share similar interests.
 Take Anna Atkins’ seminal text British Algae: Cyanotype Impressions for example.
 Published in 1843, it was one of the first publications to use light-sensitive materials for illustrations as well as text (replacing the likes of engravings, lithographs, and letterpress type).
 Over time, Atkins’ images are now respected for their artistic value, but initially, she was most associated with using photographic means to document the world with unprecedented accuracy.
 Hers was a ground shaking innovation.
 Photography’s use within scientific and creative capacities continues today in work like Macko’s as well as Diana Thater’s.
 Both use photography and moving images to critique how animals and the environment are treated by humans.
 As the longtime Director of the Scripps College Digital Art Program, Macko is also tied to narratives associated with technological innovation.
 From the standpoint of subject matter, the Canadian sculptor Aganetha Dyck shares Macko’s interest in bees.
 Dyck is known for her work with live bees and creates sculptures by encouraging bees to build hives in forms she creates.
 Her interests are clearly aligned with Macko’s and understanding each of these four artists is important because they are interconnected.
 Their relationship within art history parallels human interconnection with honey bees in that it is complex, vital, and easily taken for granted.

-Nancy Macko is the current Chair of the Gender and Women’s Studies Department at Scripps College and is the Director of the Scripps Digital Art Program as well.
+Nancy Macko holds the Mary W. Johnson Professorship in Teaching at Scripps College and is the Instructional Technologist for Faculty as well.
 Venues that have exhibited her work over the past forty years include The Museum of the Southwest (Midland, TX), Portland Art Museum (Portland, OR), Kavli Institute for Theoretical Physics (University of California, Santa Barbara, CA), Los Angeles County Museum of Art (Los Angeles, CA), Centre International d’Art Contemporain (Pont-Aven, France), and dozens more.
 Her work also resides in the collections of the Fine Arts Museum of San Francisco (San Francisco, CA), Los Angeles County Museum of Art (Los Angeles, CA), Newport Art Museum (Newport, Rhode Island), Rhode Island School of Design Museum (Providence, Rhode Island), Hammer Museum (Los Angeles, CA), and the Metropolitan Museum of Art (New York, NY) among others.